Development of Hand-Held Devices for Pathogen Detection

 Project Description: Hydrogels are comprised of a mechanically or chemically cross-linked hydrophilic polymer network immersed in a matrix of absorbed water molecules.
 Hydrogels are biocompatible and have been used extensively in advanced biomedical applications such as in tissue scaffolds, in vivo studies of traumatic brain injury, and repair or replacement of damaged tissue.
 The objective of this project is to investigate the mechanical and/or thermodynamic behavior of hydrogels during dynamic loading conditions using classical atomistic simulations.
 Specifically, computational methods will be employed to construct hydrogel models with different water contents, molecular weights or defect contents.
 Molecular dynamics simulations will then be employed to study shock or shear wave propagation, void initiation and void growth.

 What the Participant Will Do: This project is computationally focused.
-The participant will be provided access to the University of Florida high-performance computing system (HiPerGator) and will learn how to conduct atomistic simulations of polymer and hydrogel behavior.
+The participant will be provided access to the University of Florida high-performance computing system (HiPerGator) and will learn how to conduct atomistic simulations of hydrogel behavior.
 The student will use an existing simulation code — no programming experience is required although familiarity with Matlab or Python for data analysis is recommended.

 Medical Image-based Modeling of Brain Flows